 As an Appraiser you can view anonymised feedback from the doctors you have appraised via MARS.
 To ensure anonymity, these are released in multiples of three.
 If you have completed five appraisals for example, you will only be able to view three feedback responses until you have completed a sixth appraisal.

 The feedback survey will cover areas such as:

 - The appraisal overall

-The Revalidation Support Unit has produced several online CPD modules which are very useful for Appraisers.
+The Revalidation Support Unit has produced several online CPD modules which are available on our CPD website under the non-clinical section.
 The modules include:

 - Enhanced Appraiser Skills – This training resource has been compiled to help medical appraisers reflect on their current skills, as a reference to best practice and to encourage development in the role where needed.